Oneworld: Management

-Oneworld announced formation of a central alliance team, the Oneworld Management Company (oMC), in February 2000, to mark the alliance's first anniversary.
-The oMC was established May 2000 in Vancouver, British Columbia, Canada, and in June 2011 relocated to New York City.
+Oneworld announced the formation of a central alliance team, the Oneworld Management Company (OMC), in February 2000, to mark the alliance's first anniversary.
+The OMC was established May 2000 in Vancouver, British Columbia, Canada (see § Headquarters below).
 It acts as the alliance's central secretariat, with responsibility for driving future growth and the launch of new customer services and benefits.

-The oMC was first led by managing partner Peter Buecking, previously director of sales and marketing at Cathay Pacific; followed by John McCulloch, previously the alliance's vice-president for marketing.
+The OMC was first led by managing partner Peter Buecking, previously director of sales and marketing at Cathay Pacific; followed by John McCulloch, previously the alliance's vice-president for marketing.
 Bruce Ashby, who previously held roles of CEO of Saudi Arabia's SAMA Airlines, CEO of India's IndiGo, and executive vice-president for US Airways, became CEO in December 2011.
 Rob Gurney succeeded Ashby as CEO in October 2016.

 Reporting to the CEO are vice-presidents for commercial; membership and customer experience; and corporate communications, a chief financial officer and an IT director.

 The CEO reports to the Oneworld Governing Board, which is made up of the chief executives of each of the member airlines.
 The Governing Board meets regularly to set strategic direction and review progress.
 Chairmanship of the board rotates among the alliance members' chief executives.
 Qatar Airways CEO Akbar Al Baker succeeded Qantas CEO as chairman in May 2021.

 Headquarters

-In 2011, the alliance headquarters relocated from Vancouver, Canada, to Park Avenue in New York City, sharing premises with the local offices of a number of Oneworld member airlines including American Airlines, British Airways, Cathay Pacific, Finnair, Japan Airlines and Qantas.
+In 2011, the alliance headquarters relocated from Vancouver, British Columbia, Canada, to Park Avenue in New York City, New York, United States, sharing premises with the local offices of a number of Oneworld member airlines including American Airlines, British Airways, Cathay Pacific, Finnair, Japan Airlines and Qantas.

-The headquarters of the Oneworld alliance will be moving to Fort Worth, Texas, where American Airlines is headquartered in December 2022.
+The headquarters of the Oneworld alliance moved to Fort Worth, Texas, USA, where American Airlines—one of its member airlines—is headquartered, in December 2022.

-Membership history
+History

 New global alliance

-Oneworld was unveiled by its founding members, American Airlines, British Airways, Canadian Airlines International, Cathay Pacific and Qantas at a press conference in London, United Kingdom, on 21 September 1998.
+Oneworld was unveiled by its founding members, American Airlines, British Airways, Canadian Airlines, Cathay Pacific and Qantas at a press conference in London, United Kingdom, on 21 September 1998.
 Oneworld was officially launched and became operational on 1 February 1999.

 The alliance outlined its services and benefits as including: